Zhenkun-Li/RealGridHomology/README.md

 - Polynomial: implemented for strongly invertible diagrams up to grid size `17`.
 It is not computed for periodic diagrams in the current code.
 - Hat homology: implemented up to grid size `13`.
 For strongly invertible diagrams, the output is bigraded.
 For periodic diagrams, the current implementation keeps only a single grading.
-- Minus homology: implemented for strongly invertible diagrams up to grid size `11`.
+- Minus homology: implemented for strongly invertible diagrams up to grid size `12`.
-- Increasing the allowable size expects either memory space at hundreds of GB or a revise on the computation method.
+- Main constraint comes from the way we compute homology, explained below.

 ## Performance And Memory Notes

 This repository prioritizes transparency and ease of modification by staying in Python.
 That choice is convenient for research iteration, but not necessarily optimal for raw speed.
 A native implementation of the linear-algebra core in Rust or C++ could plausibly run faster.

-The main memory-sensitive stage is hat homology.
-The code currently uses two backends:

-- `dense`: materializes each differential block by grading
-- `low_memory`: spools entries to disk and then loads one full grading block at a time

-The current low-memory path is lower-memory than the dense path, but it still loads whole grading blocks into memory.
-This is the main reason the size limits are memory-driven.
+The main memory-sensitive stage is the computation for homology.
+The code currently divides the whole differential matrix intro blocks via gradings (Alexander, Maslov, or Delta), but still load the full block of the matrix into the memory (at current border case, takes up few GBs, next size expecting few hundreds GB).
 A more aggressive optimization would stream smaller clusters of columns within a grading block rather than loading the whole block at once.

-The hat stage also performs a pre-computation memory check using estimated block sizes and available system memory.
+The current code also performs a pre-computation memory check using estimated block sizes and available system memory.
 This is intentionally conservative, but on macOS it may still reject computations that would in practice complete because the operating system can reclaim or compress memory dynamically.
 The current code already tries to account for macOS behavior, but the estimate remains heuristic rather than exact.

 ## Trustworthiness